-- (a) An individual licensed pursuant to Section 7396 shall report to the board at the time of license renewal, his or her practice status, designated as one of the following: - (1) Full-time practice in California. - (2) Full-time practice outside of California. - (3) Part-time practice in California. - (4) Not working in the industry. - (5) Retired. - (6) Other practice status, as may be further defined by the board. - (b) An individual licensed pursuant to Section 7396 shall, at the time of license renewal, identify himself or herself on the application as one of the following: - (1) Employee. - (2) Independent contractor or booth renter. - (3) Salon owner. - (c) An individual licensed pursuant to Section 7347 shall report to the board at the time of license renewal, whether either of the following is applicable to him or her: - (1) He or she has a booth renter operating in the establishment. - (2) He or she has an independent contractor operating in the establishment.

-7402.
-Violation of Chapter

-Any person, firm, association or corporation violating this chapter, for which violation there is no specific penalty otherwise provided, is guilty of a misdemeanor and subject to a fine not to exceed two thousand five hundred dollars (\$2,500) or imprisonment in the county jail not to exceed six months, or both a fine and imprisonment.
+(a) An individual licensed pursuant to Section 7396 shall report to the board at the time of license renewal their practice status, designated as one of the following:

+- (1) Full-time practice in California.

+- (2) Full-time practice outside of California.

+- (3) Part-time practice in California.

+- (4) Not working in the industry.

+- (5) Retired.

+- (6) Other practice status, as may be further defined by the board.

+(b) An individual licensed pursuant to Section 7396 shall, at the time of license renewal, identify themselves on the application as one of the following:

+(1) Employee.

+(2) Independent contractor.

+(3) Salon owner.

+(c) An individual licensed pursuant to Section 7347 shall report to the board at the time of license renewal whether they have an independent contractor operating in the establishment.